 From total new builds to renovations, additions, deep energy retrofits, and a whole host of other construction projects, our commercial spaces and residential homes on Martha’s Vineyard are in a constant state of flux.
-As architectural photographers we are often enlisted at the completion of these designs, and for good reason–to help capture an impressive new space that has been carefully considered, respectfully constructed and thoughtfully designed.
+As architectural photographers, we are often enlisted at the completion of these designs, and for good reason–to help capture an impressive new space that has been carefully considered, respectfully constructed, and thoughtfully designed.

 Have you ever picked up a real estate guidebook to browse images of beautiful homes while imagining yourself inside their aspirational spaces?
 Architecture photography allows people to obtain a visual understanding of buildings they may never get the opportunity to visit, creating a valuable resource that allows us to expand people’s knowledge and understanding of places unknown.

-For our clients, including local builders, architects, interior designers, real estate and construction companies, our photography provides valuable documentation of some of their most prized and often most complex work.
+For our clients, including local builders, architects, interior designers, real estate, and construction companies, our photography provides valuable documentation of some of their most prized and often most complex work.
 When you think about the endless hours that go into a building project isn’t it only right to honor that commitment by showcasing it as accurately and professionally as possible?
 That’s where we come in.
-Our photography enables our clients to better educate and entice their perspective clients, and we present their work in the most beautiful way they can.
+Our photography enables our clients to better educate and entice their prospective clients, and we present their work in the most beautiful way they can.